Mapping Machine-Learned Physics into a Human-Readable Space: Translating from Machine to Human

 In our mapping approach, we seek to identify a small set of physically-motivated HL observables that, when combined into a joint classifier, make the same classification decisions as a deep network operating on the low-level features.
 Crucially, our set of HL features is designed to, when combined, maximize the classification performance by following the learned strategy of the black-box NN, which we argue below is more efficient than training directly on ground truth information.
 If this translation is successful, then we will have expressed the ML strategy more simply and transparently in terms of a few HL observables.

 The first step in our approach is to identify a comprehensive set of HL observables that are potentially relevant for solving the ML task at hand.
 This in turn requires (human) knowledge about the physical system being studied and about the kinds of HL observables that have interpretable meaning.
 We know of no way to automate this step, though automation may not be desirable, as the choice and structure of the HL observable space defines the physical interpretation.
-For our jet substructure classification case study, the EFPs have already been identified as a suitable basis of HL observables~\cite{Komiske:2017aww}, as discussed further in \Sec{subsec:casestudy_efps}.
-Other ML tasks in high-energy physics might require the development of alternative bases of HL observables.
+For our jet substructure classification case study, the EFPs have already been identified as a suitable basis of HL observables~\cite{Komiske:2017aww}, as discussed further in \Sec{subsec:casestudy_efps}.\footnote{Beyond jet substructure, the EFPs are also formally a complete basis for event-wide IRC-safe observables, but their utility in that context has not yet been established.} Other ML tasks in high-energy physics might require the development of alternative bases of HL observables.

 In the rest of this section, we describe the aspects of our approach that are generic to any ML task, focusing on the case of binary classification.
 To evaluate the relative performance of our simple HL network and a black-box NN, we need a metric to evaluate whether two classifiers make the same classification decisions.
 There are many such metrics one could use, but we introduce ADO, in part because it shares the conceptual simplicity of the area under the curve (AUC) metric often used to benchmark classifiers against ground truth.
 Armed with an explorable set of HL observables and a metric for assessing learning similarity, we then present a guiding strategy to map black-box NNs into a physically meaningful space.